BBVA/patton/docs/source/server/server_configuration.rst

 .. note::

-    Be careful, the database must exist in PostgresSQL before Patton-server starts.
+    Be careful, the database must exist in PostgresSQL before patton-server starts.

 .. note::